API powders: Why lumping and flowability are an industry pain that is difficult to resolve…and why TAPI is determined to do something about it

 Lumps formation in the API is studied already in the early R&D stage.
-Several aspects of the API are considered in order to predict lumps formation: solubility, hygroscopicity, package information, particle size (milled, micronized) and solvents used in the last process step.
+Several aspects of the Active Pharmaceutical Ingredient are considered in order to predict lumps formation: solubility, hygroscopicity, package information, particle size (milled, micronized) and solvents used in the last process step.
 Using multiple analytical tools such as microscopy, contact angle, PSD, lumping prediction in small scale, surface area, bulk and tapped density, angle of repose and more, TAPI is able to predict and control lumping in our APIs.

 Lumping can be characterized by many analytical tools such as: microscopy and surface area (SSA)